Sabdot33/SpotiSync/README.md

 ### Bugs

-- [FIXED] Debug Flags are broken for some functions
 - [ ] on windows, logs are limited and the terminal will NOT print the logs, this is because of encoding and decoding issues with for example russian characters
-- [ ] Tray icon does not work properly on Linux (Tested on Cinnamon) Note that this is likely a bug in the pystray library
+- [ ] Tray icon does not work properly on Linux (Tested on Cinnamon and KDE) Note that this is likely a bug in the pystray library

 ## Installation